 Often the best option is to sell.
 Contact me to schedule a meeting to view the home so I can prepare a Comparative Market Analysis for the property to see what the home is worth.

-If you have questions regarding inheriting your family home, or would like to schedule a free no obligation consultation to discuss your situation, please call Nick Labriola with Long Realty at 520-975-8956 or email Nick@realtucson.com
+If you have questions regarding inheriting your family home, or would like to schedule a free consultation to discuss your situation, please call Nick Labriola with Long Realty at 520-975-8956 or email Nick@realtucson.com